kuhree/www/src/content/writing/adding-new-posts.md

 ### Image compression

-When you put images in the blog post, it is recommended that the image is compressed.
+When you put images in the post, it is recommended that the image is compressed.
 This will affect the overall performance of the website.

 My recommendation for image compression sites.